go-softwarelab/common/README.md

 One of the standout features of this library is its powerful set of functions that enhance the usability of Go iterators (`iter.Seq` and `iter.Seq2`).
 These functions are designed to make working with sequences in Go as seamless and pleasant as possible.

+## Documentation

+For detailed documentation and examples, please visit [Go Common Utils](https://go-softwarelab.github.io/common) page.

+We hope you find the `common` library useful and that it helps you write Go code that's as clear as a summer sky!

 ## Installation

 To install the `common` library, simply run: